ttuan/learning-cloud/ebs/README.md

     root volume: Shutdown => Create snapshot.
 - Only used storage blocks are copied to snapshots, so empty blocks do not take any snapshot storage space.

+## Book
+The EBS Lifecycle Manager can take scheduled snapshots of any EBS volume, regardless of attachment state.